redis/docs/content/commands/ft.aggregate/index.md

 title: FT.AGGREGATE
 ---

-Run a search query on an index, and perform aggregate transformations on the results, extracting statistics etc from them
+Run a search query on an index, and perform aggregate transformations on the results, extracting statistics etc from them.

+{{< note >}}
+This command will only return keys that the user has access to.
+{{< /note >}}

 [Examples](#examples)